COVID-19 (coronavirus) – Frequently Asked Questions (FAQs)

 Q: What can I do if I can’t visit with my family or loved one?

-A: As of June 18, retirement home residents may go outside of the home (e.g., short absences with friends/family, shopping, medical appointments, etc.) if the following requirements are met.
+A: Retirement home residents who wish to go outside of the home (e.g., absences with friends or family, shopping, medical appointments, etc.) are permitted to do so if the following requirements are met, according to the Retirement Home COVID-19 Visiting Policy:

 Q: I/my loved one has gone to the hospital.
-Can the Retirement Home refuse take me back to manage the risk of COVID-19 transmission in the home?
+Can the Retirement Home refuse take me/my loved one back to manage the risk of COVID-19 transmission in the home?

 - The receiving home is NOT in a COVID-19 outbreak

-- The resident has been tested for COVID-19 at point of discharge, has a negative test result and is transferred to the home with 24 hours of receiving the result
+- The resident has been tested for COVID-19 at point of discharge, has a negative test result and is transferred to the home not more than 24 hours of receiving the result

-- The receiving home has a plan to ensure that the resident being readmitted can complete 14-days of self-isolation
+- The receiving home has sufficient staffing and a plan to ensure that the resident being readmitted can complete 14-days of self-isolation and continue with other COVID-19 preparedness measures

 There are no restrictions on residents returning to the home from outpatient visits.
 Residents returning from outpatient visits to hospitals (e.g. visit for broken bone, medical appointment within the hospital, dialysis appointment) should undergo the required screening and monitoring when returning to the retirement home.
 Further, a COVID-19 test is not required in these circumstances.